 203 Spanish for Heritage Speakers Spanish for Heritage Speakers is an intermediate language course designed for heritage learners, but which includes other student interests in specific content areas, such as US Latino immigration, identity, ethnicity, education, and representation in the media.
 Linguistic goals include vocabulary acquisition, improvement in writing, and enhancement of formal communicative skills.
 Prerequisite: Placement by department.
 This course is for students with no previous formal training, no high school Spanish, who live in a home in which Spanish is spoken.
 This course fulfills the foreign language graduation requirement.
 231 Spanish Composition The primary goal of this course is to develop students' writing skills in Spanish.
 Course topics will consist of a focused cultural theme chosen by the professor.
-Students may take SPAN 231 up to two times (on different topics) for credit towards either the Spanish major or minor.
 Examples of possible topics include: Hispanic Cultures through Film: Students will learn about the current culture and history of Spanish-speaking countries through discussion of films.
-This course will emphasize acquisition of the critical skills necessary to analyze Spanish-language cinema within the context of its country of origin.
+This course will emphasize acquisition of the critical skills necessary to analyze Spanishlanguage cinema within the context of its country of origin.
 Hispanic Cultures through Painting: This course will analyze major themes in Hispanic cultures through the lens of painting.
 Readings that illuminate social, political, and cultural contexts will prepare students to better appreciate the historical significance of a wide variety of well-known painters.
 Hispanic Cultures through Literature: Students will learn the literary tradition of selected countries through novels, poems, and short plays by representative writers.
 Emphasis will be on tracing the development of the culture of the country studied.
 Hispanic Cultures through Media: Students will learn the values, mores and traditions of selected Spanish-speaking countries through popular media and its portrayal of current events.
 Emphasis will be on analyzing Spanish-language newspapers, magazines and television in order to understand their imagined audience.
-Prerequisite: 202.
+Prerequisite: 202 or 205.